 Anna Green Winslow led quite a busy social life as an 11-year-old schoolgirl in pre-Revolutionary Boston.
 She socialized with the town’s elite, including the daughters of Connecticut Gov. Matthew Griswold, Revolutionary War leader Col. Josiah Quincy and Martha “Patty” Waldo, who married a future U.S. attorney general.
 On Sept.
 22, she went to see the fireworks celebrating the coronation of King George III.
 The next day, Anna Green Winslow wrote in her diary that she dined with another king — Robert ‘King’ Hooper and his wife.

-She was born in Halifax, Nova Scotia on Nov.
+She was born in Halifax, Nova Scotia, on Nov.
 29, 1759 a member of the prominent Winslow family.
-Her father Joshua Winslow would be named a common pleas judge, and her mother was a daughter of a wealthy merchant.
-She was descended on both sides of the family from early Puritan settlers of New England.
+Her father, Joshua Winslow, would win an appointment as a common pleas judge.
+Her mother was a daughter of a wealthy merchant.
+Both parents had ancestors among the early Puritan settlers of New England.

-Anna Green Winslow was sent to Boston to live with her father’s older sister, Sarah Deming, to learn the skills required of a well-brought-up young lady: sewing, dancing and handwriting.
+Anna Green Winslow was sent to Boston to live with her father’s older sister, Sarah Deming.
+She then learned the skills required of a well-brought-up young lady: sewing, dancing and handwriting.
 She also learned how to behave in the polite society of King Hooper and his wife.

-He wasn’t popular enough to survive the outbreak of the American Revolution, and he and his family left for the Canadian Maritimes in 1775.
-He returned to Marblehead, but never regained his fortune.
+But people didn’t like him enough for him to survive the outbreak of the American Revolution, and he and his family left for the Canadian Maritimes in 1775.
+He returned to Marblehead after the war, but never regained his fortune.
 He died insolvent in 1790.